 Take your work to a whole new level

-OMI* will take your work to a new level
+Old Master Intelligence will take your work to a whole new level

 A man paints with his brain, not with his hand.

-OMI is the secret sauce, the DNA that underscores the works of history’s greatest painters.
-It’s not about the application of paint, but the application of knowledge.
-And this form of intelligence is definitely not artificial.
-It supersedes style, technique and individualism while incorporating them all.
-It doesn’t defy logic, because it is logic – in its purist form.
-It’s not a set of rules, nor does it incur a systematic footprint which results in a repetitious and predictable style.
-It is the understanding of how to manifest your artistic intent by unifying every aspect of your painting in order to create a unique and compelling work of art, a true masterpiece.
+Old Master Intelligence is not a set of rules, nor does it insinuate a predetermined footprint which results in a repetitious and predictable style.
+It is the understanding of how to fully manifest your artistic intent by unifying every aspect of your painting in order to create a unique and compelling work of art, a true personal masterpiece.

 Marvin's OMI methodology is a comprehensive approach to the mechanics of painting.
 It's an opportunity to cultivate your own personal artistic voice.
 Once you develop true understanding every aspect of making art will be transformed.
 The key to mastery can be achieved only through a solid and complete understanding of the reasoning which precipitates each action.